crashoverride777/swifty-ads/README.md

 Reward amount is a DecimelNumber I converted to an Int for convenience.
 You can ignore this and hardcore the value if you would like but than you cannot change the value dynamically in your adMob account (if you use adMob for reward settings)

 Note: - Reward videos will show a black full screen ad using the test AdUnit ID.
 I have not figured out yet how to test ads on AdMob that come from 3rd party mediation networks.
-I have tested this code with a real reward video ad from Chartboost, so I know everything works.
+I have tested this code with a real reward video ad from Chartboost, so I know everything works (This is not recommended, always try to avoid using real ads when testing)

 # Set the DEBUG flag?